 Edinburgh MIMed 1591

-It is useful to adopt the term 'swung zither' to refer to instruments that can be swung when played and which have this unusual left-right and then right-left ascending scale.
+It is useful to adopt the term 'swung zither' to refer to an instrument that can be swung when played and which has this unusual left-right and then right-left ascending scale.
 It makes it possible to distinguish between related, but different, instruments all belonging to the swung zither family (or class).
+It is confusing and unhistorical to use 'bell harp' to refer to all such instruments.

 The bell harp appeared in England in the early 18th century (see bell harp in the 18th century)